 How will I feel during a biopsy?

 You will be awake during the procedure.
 You will feel a strong pinch as well as mild to severe cramping.
-Unless you have been advised otherwise, you may take ibuprofen or Tylenol one hour before your visit.

 After Your Colposcopy

 What will I experience after the Colposcopy and biopsy, if performed?

 You may have some cramping for the rest of the day and notice some spotting.
 Wear a small pad for the first few days.
 You may notice some charcoal specks and brown discharge on the pad due to the medicines that the doctor applied to your cervix to control bleeding.
 It is safe to bathe as usual.
 You may take ibuprofen and Tylenol for cramping.